TheB3Rt0z/mag2/app/code/Iways/Base/README.md

 ## What does this module do?

-- provides a base controller and a template for documentation pages, such as this one;
+- provides a base controller and a template for documentation pages, such as this one
+- support MD syntax and gitHub flauvoured Documentation files trough ParseDown external library
-- sets a backend i-ways menu with configuration links, also for children modules;
+- sets a backend i-ways menu with configuration links, also for children modules
-- creates in the same way a base system configuration control panel, including credits;
+- creates in the same way a base system configuration control panel, including credits
-- basic required translation and style sheets are also included;
+- basic required translation and style sheets are also included

 ![Example Screenshot](/view/adminhtml/web/images/doc/example_screenshot.jpg)

 ## What will this module do?

-- [x] @mentions, #refs, [links](), **formatting**, and <del>tags</del> supported
-- [x] list syntax required (any unordered or ordered list supported)
-- [x] this is a complete item
+- [X] supports future modules with its shared functionalities, code and assets
-- [ ] this is an incomplete item
+- [ ] will be extended with additional resources like composer dependencies
+- [ ] will provide additional usability for Magento Backend, maybe trough extra Iways_Adminhtml module